nikolaydubina/go-recipes/README.md

 ### ➡ Run benchmarks

-Standard tool for running benchmarks.
-Can also be do mutex profiles.
-More flags are in Go [documentaion](https://pkg.go.dev/cmd/go#hdr-Testing_flags).
+Start here.
+This is the standard tool for benchmarking.
+It can also do advanced features like mutex profiles.
+More flags are in Go [documentaion](https://pkg.go.dev/cmd/go#hdr-Testing_flags) and `go help testflag`.

 ```